BikLab/BITMaB-workshop/Qiime_pipeline_in_progress.md

+## Qiime pipeline for analyzing and visualizing marine benthic community data

+This tutorial will guide you through an example Qiime workflow.
+Qiime is a Python-based program that can analyze raw DNA reads directly.
+It is an open source software and more information about the following commands can be found [here](http://qiime.org/)
 ### Picking OTUs using open reference

 ##### Once the fastq files have been demultiplexed, the next step is to pick OTUs in your data using a ref database.